 Experience: He holds a business administration degree from Universidad Gabriela Mistral, with specialization in business management.
 He was a member of the board of Envases del Pacífico S.A. and Envases CMF S.A.
-He also participates in non-profit organizations, such as Endeavor Chile, where he was the chairman for six years and currently he continues as a member of the board.
+He also participates in non-profit organizations oriented to entrepreneurship, such as Endeavor Chile, where he was the chairman for six years and currently he continues as a member of the board.
 He is advisor of the Centro de Estudios Públicos (CEP).
-He has 30 years of experience in the beverage and mass consumption industry.
-He has knowledge and experience in risk management due to his position as member of the board of Scotiabank Chile since 2011 and as a member of the risk committee of the bank.
+He has 30 years of experience in the beverage and mass consumption industry, he has knowledge and experience in risk management, due to his capacity as director of banks since 2011 and member of committees related to that matter.